 I can only lay claim to choosing the right time, for it was only by dumb luck that I happened to be standing in the right place to catch these two biplanes as they came across the top of a loop with their smoke on.

-Sometimes there is an element of luck involved.
+Sometimes luck is involved.

 Creative Exercise: The Five-Minute Watch